amandamiotto/2025March-nci-hpc-intro/_episodes/10-hpc-intro.md

 Our head node is our truck depo - it keeps track of what jobs go where, what types of trucks are available or where in the queue your job is.
 We don't need to deliver our job to each individual truck - we leave all our boxes at the head depo and let the depo do its job.

+## Where HPC can be the most beneficial

 ## Jargon Busting Presentation